Expansion Communication Working Group

 Tours of the Building

-Are tours of the building available to members?
+Are tours of the building available to member-owners?

 Unfortunately, not at this time.
 Because we do not currently own the property and, as noted earlier, parts of it are hazardous (uneven flooring, no lighting, and so on), we are not able to offer tours.